-The Detroit Wayne Mental Health Authority (DWMHA) is the Pre-paid Inpatient Health Plan (PIHP) and Community Mental Health Service Provider (CMHSP) for Detroit and Wayne County.
-It is the largest community mental health services provider in the State of Michigan.
+The Detroit Wayne Mental Health Authority (DWMHA) is the Pre-Paid Inpatient Health Plan (PIHP) and Community Mental Health Service Provider (CMHSP) for Detroit and Wayne County.
+It is the largest community mental health service provider in the State of Michigan.
 The Quality Assessment and Performance Improvement Program (QAPIP) provides assurance that the DWMHA achieves in alignment with healthcare reform.
-The QAPIP demonstrates to consumers, advocates, community organizations, health care providers and State policy makers that it has a distinct competency as a high-performing, customer-focused, quality-focused and evidence-based efficient provider of mental health and substance use disorder services and is an essential partner in helping healthcare reform to succeed.
-The QAPIP is the vehicle for improving the quality of care to consumers and improving methods of service delivery to ensure desired consumer health status, quality of life and consumer satisfaction.
+The QAPIP demonstrates to members, advocates, community organizations, health care providers and State policy makers that it has a distinct competency as a high-performing, member-focused, quality-focused, and evidence-based efficient provider of mental health and substance use disorder services and is an essential partner in helping healthcare reform to succeed.
+DWMHA focus for FY 2018-2019 is to move forward with true system transformation, DWMHA has transitioned from a "funder" of care into a "manager" of care that includes managing the Provider Network and the Provider Reimbursement system.
+The QAPIP is the vehicle for improving the quality of care to members and improving methods of service delivery to ensure desired member health status, quality of life and member satisfaction.